ScreamZ/vue-analytics/README.md

 }
 ```

-You can also access the instance everywhere using `window.vueAnalytics`, it's useful when you are in the store or somewhere else than components.
+You can also access the instance everywhere using `Vue.analytics`, it's useful when you are in the store or somewhere else than components.

 ## API reference